dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 - These questions should require complex in-depth investigation, analysis, and argument.
 They should not be simple enough that they can be answered easily with well-established facts or yes/no answers.
 - All research questions should be focused, specific, appropriately complex, and relevant to the overall aims of the project.

+# Examples of questions and next steps

+- How do government regulations prevent companies from polluting water systems?
+- What factors have influenced population growth in the fastest growing countries?
+- What methods and procedures can be used to understand, and hence control, fundamental chemical processes that occur in flames?

+# Reviewer Comments

+- The problem descriptions describe the waterborne issues rather than the technical research issues

 ### References
 -[How to Write a Statement of the Problem for Your Research Proposal](https://www.aje.com/arc/how-to-write-a-statement-of-the-problem)